According to the ASPCA, 6.5 million animals are rescued and brought to shelters every year nationwide, but not all animals are adopted to new homes.

 Supporting pet stores that buy from “puppy mills” is supporting puppy mill production.

-The ASPCA estimates that 1.5 million shelter animals are euthanized every year in the U.S. These are the animals left behind in shelters that may not be cute, cuddly, or well-behaved at first glance.
+The ASPCA estimates that 1.5 million shelter animals are euthanized every year in the U.S. These are the animals left behind in shelters that may not be cute, cuddly, or well-behaved.
 They may be missing limbs or have severe health issues.
-They are often viewed as “undesirable.”
-They’re not always trained, and they may be aggressive to new owners.
-They can be more of a “burden” than the cute animals wrestling behind the glass.
+They are often viewed as “undesirable” and not trained.
+They may be aggressive to new owners and more of a “burden” than the cute animals wrestling behind the glass.

 Not all “breeders” are ethical.
 It’s not ethical to have an overpopulated, unsanitary, and abusive “farm” of animals.
-Pets that are purchased from these conditions can be healthy upon purchase, but often develop health issues later in life as a result of of their neglectful environment.
+Pets that are purchased from these conditions can appear healthy upon purchase, but often develop issues later in life as a result of of their neglectful environment.

-When choosing your next animal at a pet store, ask the vendor where the animals are coming from.
+When choosing your next animal at a pet store, ask the vendor where the animals were born.
 Do your research on the facility, and recognize ways to prevent the support of “puppy mills” who are unethically breeding animals.
 Consider rescue over adoption and help give love to animals who need it most.

 Visit https://www.aspca.org/adopt-pet to find a local shelter and save a life today.